Table of contents

 - Bold is often used in section headers or to highlight important information: For example, many resume templates put job titles in bold.
 This makes it easier for readers to see your career progression.

-- Underlining should be used sparingly, if at all: Underlined text is hard to read and makes the page feel cluttered.
+- Underlining should be used sparingly, if at all: Underlined text is hard to read, can get confused for hyperlinks, and makes the page feel cluttered.

 Now, see how this example uses a bold font to differentiate between information: